 - Stay safe online by getting the best Mac VPN

-However, those looking for a boost in performance on this front can always plug in an eGPU.
+On the other hand, those looking for a boost in performance on this front can always plug in an eGPU.

 Of course, there won’t be many people who will be using a pile of Mac minis like that, but it’s a good demonstration of how versatile the new Mac mini is.